 Luckily, you can cure spider veins with the proper and minimally-invasive treatments of the underlying disease.

 At Vein Treatment Clinic, our vein doctors study your symptoms and curate a vein disease treatment plan specific to your needs.
-So schedule a consultation with a diplomat-certified vein doctor at your nearest vein treatment clinic.
+So schedule a consultation with a houston vein doctor at your nearest vein treatment clinic.

 Continue reading if you want to learn more about spider veins or how to treat spider veins.

 Spider veins are caused by chronic venous insufficiency, a vein disease in which the valves in your veins malfunction and cause blood to pool in your legs.
 Vein disease also damages blood vessels, leading to spider veins.